-a.
-Pushing, hitting, shouting, tripping, littering, profane language, disrespectful to driver, eating or drinking, opening windows against driver's orders, arms or heads out of windows, refusing to identify him/herself to the bus driver, using an unassigned bus stop, changing seats or moving around while the bus is in motion (including safeties assigned to the bus), or similar offenses deemed by the principal to merit the following penalties:

-First Offense: A warning and parents will be notified by phone and mail.

-Second Offense: Suspension of riding privileges for three (3) school days and parents will be notified by phone and mail.
-For secondary students, detention for three (3) days in addition to the above.

-Third Offense: Suspension of riding privileges for ten (10) school days and parents will be notified by phone and mail.
+- a.
+Pushing, hitting, shouting, tripping, littering, profane language, disrespectful to driver, eating or drinking, opening windows against driver's orders, arms or heads out of windows, refusing to identify him/herself to the bus driver, using an unassigned bus stop, changing seats or moving around while the bus is in motion (including safeties assigned to the bus), or similar offenses deemed by the principal to merit the following penalties: - First Offense:A warning and parents will be notified by phone and mail.Second Offense:Suspension of riding privileges for three (3) school days and parents will be notified by phone and mail.
+For secondary students, detention for three (3) days in addition to the above.Third Offense:Suspension of riding privileges for ten (10) school days and parents will be notified by phone and mail.
+For secondary students, detention for three (5) days in addition to the above. - b.
+Fighting, smoking, damaging the bus, throwing objects in the bus, throwing objects out of windows, opening exit doors, or other similar offenses deemed by the principal to merit the following penalties: - First Offense:Suspension of riding privileges for three (3) school days and parents will be notified by phone and mail.
+For secondary students, detention for three (3) days in addition to the above.Second Offense:Suspension of riding privileges for ten (10) school days and parents will be notified by phone and mail.
+For secondary students, detention for five (5) days in addition to the above.Third Offense:Suspension of riding privileges for twenty (20) school days and parents will be notified by phone and mail.
 For secondary students, detention for five (5) days in addition to the above.

-b.
-Fighting, smoking, damaging the bus, throwing objects in the bus, throwing objects out of windows, opening exit doors, or other similar offenses deemed by the principal to merit the following penalties:

-First Offense: Suspension of riding privileges for three (3) school days and parents will be notified by phone and mail.
-For secondary students, detention for three (3) days in addition to the above.

-Second Offense: Suspension of riding privileges for ten (10) school days and parents will be notified by phone and mail.
-For secondary students, detention for five (5) days in addition to the above.

-Third Offense: Suspension of riding privileges for twenty (20) school days and parents will be notified by phone and mail.
-For secondary students, detention for ten (10) days in addition to the above.
+students, detention for ten (10) days in addition to the above.

-c.
-Hitting or pushing the bus driver, throwing objects at the bus driver when he or she is on or off the bus or when the bus is in motion, or similar offenses deemed by the principal to merit the following penalty.
+- c.
+Hitting or pushing the bus driver, throwing objects at the bus driver when he or she is on or off the bus or when the bus is in motion, or similar offenses deemed by the principal to merit the following penalty. - First Offense: Immediate suspension of riding privileges indefinitely and parents will be notified by phone and mail.
+A hearing will be held to determine the length of the suspension of privileges. - 10.
+Names of students and the nature of the misconduct shall be reported in writing on the proper form by the BUS DRIVER/AIDE.

-First Offense:

-Immediate suspension of riding privileges indefinitely and parents will be notified by phone and mail.
-A hearing will be held to determine the length of the suspension of privileges.

-- 10. Names of students and the nature of the misconduct shall be reported in writing on the proper form by the BUS DRIVER/AIDE. - a.
+- a.
 Acts of misbehavior, which occur during the morning trip shall be reported the same day that the alleged misbehavior occurred, preferably at the end of the morning trip. - b.
 Alleged misconduct occurring during the afternoon bus trip will be documented the same day and reported the next. - c.
 However, a student brought to school via school bus shall be returned home by bus prior to being suspended unless the principal deems the offense to warrant immediate suspension. - 11.
 The principal shall notify the parents of the nature of the misconduct and/or any disciplinary action, which has been taken by phone and by mail. - 12.
 If a serious injury should occur to other students or the driver (as determined by the superintendent or his designee) an automatic suspension from transportation for the remainder of the school year may occur. - 13.
 Nothing in this policy precludes the administration or the board from enforcing discipline procedures for serious acts of misconduct that occur on district transportation.